redfeatherplusplus/parallel-shader-test/README.md

 ```

 With 'big' shaders my app halts for 3~5 minutes for each big shader on a i7 7700k.
-I haven't gotten it to complete linking with 'big' shaders yet.
+I haven't gotten it to complete linking with 'big' shaders yet (Waited 25 mins).